netsym/primogeni/doc/index.rst

 Doxygen is a documentation system which is useful for languages such as C++, C, and Java.

-All source code as well HTML and PDF versions of this document are available at `http://www.primessf.net/PrimoGENI <http://www.primessf.net/PrimoGENI/>`_.
+All source code as well as HTML and PDF versions of this document are available at `http://www.primessf.net/PrimoGENI <http://www.primessf.net/PrimoGENI/>`_.

 If you have trouble downloading, using, or installing PrimoGENI you can email :literal:`help@primessf.net` for assistance.